sosweetzhang/sosweetzhang.github.io/share/Experience/Some_errors_encountered_in_the_use_of_pytorch_on_Cuda.md

     pass
 ```

 <em>Now you can also set the roc_auc_score to be zero if there is only one class present.
 However, I wouldn't do this.
 I guess your test data is highly unbalanced.
-I would suggest to use stratified K-fold instead so that you at least have both classes present.</em>
+I would suggest using a stratified K-fold instead so that you at least have both classes present.</em>